nim-lang/Nim/doc/manual_experimental.rst

     responses.del(index)
     discard blockUntilAny(responses)

 Data flow variables ensure that no data races are possible.
-Due to technical limitations not every type `T` is possible in a data flow variable: `T` has to be of the type `ref`, `string`, `seq` or of a type that doesn't contain a type that is garbage collected.
+Due to technical limitations, not every type `T` can be used in a data flow variable: `T` has to be a `ref`, `string`, `seq` or of a type that doesn't contain any GC'd type.
 This restriction is not hard to work-around in practice.